 “It is also important to check the intent and spirit of the law.
 These laws were made to prevent slut-shaming, victim blaming and threats.
 Not to stop good Samaritans from helping by mobilizing people’s support,” says Saabika (name changed) a Delhi based feminist lawyer.
 “Even though Rahul Gandhi technically revealed parents identity his intent have to be looked at.
 Check why the photos were posted?
 With what captions?
 Ask the victim side, are they harmed?
 Did it upset them?
 The law should not be interpreted so broadly as to punish someone who had no mens rea.
 Moreover, his political rivals or the State machinery should not be allowed to use the law as a weapon.
 Only the family should have the right to bring a complaint if they feel aggrieved,” she added.

 The issue of legal reforms in laws related to rape victim’s anonymity finds relevance in the wake of the historic Priya Ramani case.
 There was a great public interest in the case and court proceedings were regularly reported, making Ms Ramani the face of courage inspiring millions of women.
 “This was possible only because it was a defamation case.
 Had it been a case of molestation, media would not have been allowed to report.
-Imagine if Priya Ramani was forced to remain anonymous,” Rebecca John told National Herald.
+Imagine if Priya Ramani was forced to remain anonymous,” Rebecca John told this reporter for National Herald.

 The mother of Jyoti Singh has also repeatedly demanded that her daughter be called by her name, but media and political leaders continue to call her ‘Nirbhaya’.